mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

-I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
+I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten questions about why I didn't solve the problem in some easy, obvious way.
 I think this feedback is well-intentioned, but I suspect it comes from armchair experts and people who have only worked with agencies as a large, powerful client.

-Below, I've addressed why some of the obvious suggestions I've received would not have worked.
+Below, I've addressed why the obvious suggestions I've received wouldn't have worked.

 ### Why didn't you just refuse to pay them until the work was done?